-The European Investigative Journalism Conference & Dataharvest was incubated by Journalismfund.eu for eight years before it became independent.
+The European Investigative Journalism Conference & Dataharvest was incubated by Journalismfund Europe for a decade (2008-2018) before it became independent.
 The conference is a place for people to meet, exchange skills and ideas and, ideally, collaborate on stories.

 Formally founded in 2011, the EIJC & Dataharvest merged three networks: journalists, coders and FOI- specialists.
-The event was organised by Journalismfund.eu, Wobbing.eu and Farmsubsidy.org to create an opportunity to learn from each other, share and develop best practices, make contacts and develop stories together.
+The event was organised by Journalismfund Europe, Wobbing.eu and Farmsubsidy.org to create an opportunity to learn from each other, share and develop best practices, make contacts and develop stories together.

 The roots of the conference, however, date back to January 2007.
 That's when a network of journalists specialised in the use of freedom of information legislation as a research tool gathered for the first time in what would become an annual meeting in the Wobbing.eu network.
 They worked on shared considerations such as access to data, obstacles in access to information and privacy.
 Another network of journalists and coders had emerged out of the Farmsubsidy.org group that accessed, compiled and worked with information about the EU's agricultural policy.